Wong-Zakai approximation for a class of SPDEs with fully local monotone coefficients and its application: Examples

 \section{Examples}

 The results established in this work are applicable to the following models under Hypotheses \ref{hyp1} and \ref{hyp2}.
-For details, one can see the book \cite{WLMR1} or the article \cite{MRSSTZ}. \begin{enumerate} \item The hydrodynamic models like two-dimensional Navier-Stokes equations, two-dimens-ional magneto-hydrodynamic equations, two-dimensional Boussinesq model for the B\'enard convection, two-dimensional Boussinesq system, two-dimensional magnetic B\'enard equations, three-dimensional Leray-$\alpha$ model, the Ladyzhenskaya model, and some shell models of turbulence, etc., (see \cite{ZBWLJZ,ZBXPJZ,ICAM1,ICAM2,AKMTM5,TMRZ,EM2,XPJYJZ}, and the references therein). \item The fluid dynamic models like porous media equation, $p$-Laplacian equations, fast-diffusion equations, power law fluids, Allen-Cahn equations, Kuramoto-Sivashinsky equations and two-dimensional tamed Navier-Stokes equations (see \cite{WLMR1,TMRZ}). \item SPDEs with locally monotone coefficients can be covered by the framework of this article (see \cite{WL4,WLMR1,TMRZ}). \item The framework of this work covers several models which are not covered by the framework of existing literature on locally monotone SPDEs like Quasilinear SPDEs, convection diffusion equations, Cahn-Hilliard equations and two-dimensional liquid crystal model (see \cite[Section 4]{MRSSTZ}). \end{enumerate}
+For details, one can see the book \cite{WLMR1} or the article \cite{MRSSTZ}. \begin{enumerate} \item The hydrodynamic models like two-dimensional Navier-Stokes equations, two-dimensional magneto-hydrodynamic equations, two-dimensional Boussinesq model for the B\'enard convection, two-dimensional Boussinesq system, two-dimensional magnetic B\'enard equations, three-dimensional Leray-$\alpha$ model, the Ladyzhenskaya model, and some shell models of turbulence, etc., (see \cite{ZBWLJZ,ZBXPJZ,ICAM1,ICAM2,AKMTM5,TMRZ,EM2,XPJYJZ}, and the references therein). \item The fluid dynamic models like porous media equation, $p$-Laplacian equations, fast-diffusion equations, power law fluids, Allen-Cahn equations, Kuramoto-Sivashinsky equations and two-dimensional tamed Navier-Stokes equations (see \cite{WLMR1,TMRZ}). \item SPDEs with locally monotone coefficients can be covered by the framework of this article (see \cite{WL4,WLMR1,TMRZ}). \item The framework of this work covers several models which are not covered by the framework of existing literature on locally monotone SPDEs like Quasilinear SPDEs, convection diffusion equations, Cahn-Hilliard equations and two-dimensional liquid crystal model (see \cite[Section 4]{MRSSTZ}). \end{enumerate}

 {\bf Acknowledgments:} The first author would like to thank Ministry of Education, Government of India for financial assistance.
 Kush Kinra would like to thank the Council of Scientific $\&$ Industrial Research (CSIR), India for financial assistance (File No. 09/143(0938) /2019-EMR-I).
 M. T. Mohan would like to thank the Department of Science and Technology (DST) Science $\&$ Engineering Research Board (SERB), India for a MATRICS grant (MTR/2021/000066).
+We express our gratitude to Professors Ting Ma and Rongchan Zhu for their support to improve the proofs of Lemma \ref{lem4.2} and Theorem \ref{thrm3.3}.
+The authors sincerely would like to thank the reviewer for his/her valuable comments and suggestions.

 {\bf Declarations:}

 {\bf Ethical Approval:} Not applicable

 {\bf Competing interests: } The authors declare no competing interests.